JuliaLinearAlgebra/MatrixDepot.jl/README.md

  "grcar"
 ```

-By typing a matrix name, we can see what properties that matrix have.
-Conversely, if we type a property (or properties), we can see all the
+We can type a group name to see all the matrices in that group.
-matrices (in the collection) having that property (or properties).

 ```julia
 julia> matrixdepot("symmetric")